 A lot of practitioners get attracted to nice advanced and ego boosting posters of yoga poses of teachers and yoga teacher’s training centers.
-Sometimes these can be deceptive and self-defeating.
+Sometimes these can be deceptive.
 What an aspirant should check if yoga teacher training center dedicates fair amount of time in teaching correct methodology of class teaching.
 This includes –

 Paying individual attention on aspirants/students to nurture or groom them to become a complete teacher and many more…